 Clenching, Grinding & Bruxism

-Looking for a Minneapolis Dentist for Bruxism – the clenching and grinding of teeth?
+Looking for a Minneapolis Dentist for Bruxism

 One of the most overlooked problems many of our patients are affected by is the wearing away of valuable tooth structure from bruxism.
-Most of the causes of this are preventable and treatable.

-Treatment of TMJ and Bite Disorders Treatment of Clenching and Grinding With Dental Appliances
+Treatment of TMJ and Bite Disorders

 Dental appliances (night guards, occlusal splints, bite splints) are designed to protect the teeth from nightly clenching.
 Because the teeth touch the appropriately designed appliance, the appliance spreads out the forces and cushions the teeth.
 Muscle/tension, headache pain, migraine pain and temporal mandibular pain are managed with dental appliances.
 These appliances contribute to muscle relaxation, hence the pain relief.